amrlabib/javascript-essentials/mutability.md

 x = 2;

-console.log(x == y); //false --> because changing x to be equal to 2 created new memory location for it and kept the old value 1 as saved in y.
+console.log(x == y); //false --> because changing x to be equal to 2 created new memory location for it and kept the old value 1 as is saved in y.

 ```